Marilyn Hagerty: Background

-In September 2021, aged 95, she was reported to be recovering from an unspecified medical procedure.
+In September 2021, at the age of 95, she was reported to be recovering from an unspecified medical procedure.
+Hagerty died at a hospital in Grand Forks on September 16, 2025, at the age of 99 from complications of a stroke.

 Career

 Marilyn Hagerty, then Marilyn Hansen, began her career in the 1940s when she was a high school student and worked for the Pierre, South Dakota Capital Journal.
+She graduated with a degree in journalism from the University of South Dakota, where she also wrote for their paper.

+She wrote her first article for the Grand Forks Herald in 1957, which was the year her husband, Jack Hagerty, became editor of the paper, and became a regular contributor to the paper in 1959.
 By the 1970s, Hagerty had a regular column, and she also began a column of historical reminiscences, That Reminds Me.
 She was reviewing restaurants at least by 1976.
+She began writing her Eatbeat food column in 1986.
+She also wrote a Happenings column.
 She retired from full-time newspapering in 1991, but soon came back with a part-time schedule but a full-time workload.
-Hagerty writes five columns for the paper, and does not consider herself a food critic.
+Hagerty wrote five columns for the paper, and did not consider herself a food critic.
+She wrote her last article for the paper in 2024.